gqmaguirejr/E-learning/README.md

 ```
 ## MODS_to_titles_and_subtitles.py
 ### Purpose
-The program a spreadsheet of title and subtitle split by language
+The program outputs a spreadsheet of titles and subtitles split by language from the input MODS file.

 ### Input
 ```